maltfield/rtd-github-pages/docs/configuration.rst

 6	 	(unused)	---

 7	 	Timer	TOD Clock and Timer thread is the thread which manages the internal emulated TOD Clock and CPU Timer components of your emulated mainframe.
 In order to ensure accurate time of day and elapsed time and/or CPU time measurement, it should always be the very highest priority thread within Hercules.
-Caution:  Hercules's internal thread priorities could be interpreted differently based on its process priority (or 'nice' value), thereby impacting the overall performance of your host system.
+.. caution:: Hercules's internal thread priorities could be interpreted differently based on its process priority (or 'nice' value), thereby impacting the overall performance of your host system.

 Device statements